maxim-ge/far2l-deb/README.md

 far2l defaults to run as GUI app based on wxWidgets toolkit.
 As backend-separation branch is used, you can run `far2lс` to get very experimental console support; do not run `far2l` or `far2l --tty` in console directly to avoid gvfs mount problems.

 putty fails to process some hotkeys, wal commander terminal works better.
+You may also try this fork: https://github.com/adizero/putty-X (please share your binaries if you manage to build it).